GreenDelta/openLCA2-manual/src/validation.md

 ## Identification of significant issues

-The first step in interpretation is to structure the LCI and LCIA results to highlight the most relevant aspects of the study.
-Significant issues may include large contributions of certain flows (e.g., energy, emissions, waste), specific impact categories (climate change, resource use, etc.), or particular life-cycle stages and processes (transport, energy supply, production steps). openLCA supports this step through the [**Contribution Tree**](./res_analysis/res_contribution_tree.md) and [**Sankey Diagram**](./res_analysis/res_sankey.md), which visualize dominant processes and flows.
+The goal here is to identify key issues by organizing the LCI and LCIA results in a way that emphasizes the most relevant aspects of the study.
+Significant issues may include disproportional large contributions of certain flows (e.g., energy, emissions, waste) to specific impact categories (climate change, resource use, etc.) or particular life-cycle stages and processes (transport, energy supply, production steps). openLCA supports this step through the [**Contribution Tree**](./res_analysis/res_contribution_tree.md) and [**Sankey Diagram**](./res_analysis/res_sankey.md), which visualize dominant processes and flows.
 Users can interactively navigate through subprocesses to identify environmental hotspots of their product system which is helpful for the intepretetion of the results.

 ![](./media/contribution_tree.png)